michalciolek/moodle-filter_syntaxhighlighter/README.md

 3. Activate from Manage filters.

 ## Change requests
-Since this is a 3rd party plugin, any change requests that relate to the the styles and features of the highlighting should be directed to the [plugin author](https://github.com/isagalaev/highlight.js/issues).
+Since this is a 3rd party plugin, any change requests that relate to the the styles and features of the highlighting should be directed to the [plugin author](https://github.com/isagalaev/highlight.js/issues) or [plugin author](https://github.com/wcoder/highlightjs-line-numbers.js/issues).